Renée Fleming

-Beyond opera, Fleming has sung and recorded lieder, chansons, jazz, musical theatre, and indie rock, and she has performed with a wide range of artists, including Luciano Pavarotti, Lou Reed, Wynton Marsalis, Paul Simon, Andrea Bocelli, Sting, John Prine, and Dead & Company.
+Beyond opera, Fleming has sung and recorded lieder, chansons, jazz, musical theatre, and indie rock, and she has performed with a wide range of artists, including Luciano Pavarotti, Lou Reed, Wynton Marsalis, Paul Simon, Andrea Bocelli, Sting, John Prine, Joe Jackson and Dead & Company.
 A 2018 Tony Award nominee, Fleming has acted on Broadway and in theatrical productions in London, Los Angeles and Chicago.
 Fleming has also recorded songs for the soundtracks of several major films, two of which won the Academy Award for Best Picture (The Shape of Water and The Lord of the Rings: The Return of the King).
 Fleming has made numerous television appearances, and she is the only classical singer to have performed the US National Anthem at the Super Bowl.
 In July, 2025, she made her directing debut with a production of Mozart's Cosi fan tutte at the Aspen Music Festival and School.

 Fleming is a prominent advocate for awareness of the impact of music and the creative arts on health and neuroscience, winning a Research!America award for Impact on Public Opinion.
 In May 2023, Fleming was appointed by the World Health Organization as a Goodwill Ambassador for Arts and Health.
 In 2024, she launched the Renée Fleming Neuroarts Investigator Awards in partnership with the NeuroArts Blueprint Initiative at Johns Hopkins University and the Aspen Institute.
 Presented annually, the grants fund interdisciplinary research by early career scientists in collaboration with arts practitioners.
 In April 2024, Penguin Random House published Fleming's anthology Music and Mind: Harnessing the Arts for Health and Wellness.
 In January 2025, Fleming was appointed as an inaugural member of the World Economic Forum Global Arts and Culture Council.